 Other reviewers who’ve tested the Standard version also emphasize the simple, yet versatile feature package.
 The most thorough review from TopTenReviews showed high backup and restoring speeds, as well as one of the highest compression rate of any other backup tool.
 Others also stated that the backup speeds are pretty high, in comparison to other free backup utilities.

 Meanwhile, the only real critique against the software is the lack of the more advanced features that are in the Professional version.
 Since AOMEI Backupper uses the default Windows File Explorer window for picking files for backup, it can become quite tedious to build a complex backup solution.
 Restoring separate files can also be a bit tricky at times, as the backup retains the original location of them, i.e. instead of directly showing you My Pictures in the restore window, it will show C:/Users/Me/My Pictures and you have to open every layer to access those files separately.

 AOMEI Backupper is an excellent backup tool that grants its users many different backup options for different user’s needs.
 Whether you want to copy the contents of entire drives, or create compressed images of them, Backupper has you covered.
 There’s also a ton of customization options for your backups, including precise scheduling, file compression options, and encryption.

 Overall, AOMEI Backupper Standard is a perfect freeware for people new to backups and will do well even for more advanced users.
-If you really need more backup features, get the Professional or Server versions that go for around $50 and $170, respectively.
+If you really need more backup features, get the Professional or Server versions that go for anything from $50 to $170, respectively.